bowdoin-csci2200-f21/bowdoin-csci2200-f21.github.io/lectures.md

 * __Lab:__   [Lab11]; Lab11-sol see Blackboard
 * __Quiz:__    Quiz11  see Blackboard
 * __Assignment:__
+    * Assignment 5  due this week, by Sunday 11/7
-    * Assignment 6  due end of next week
+    * Assignment 6  posted on Gradescope (due week 13 before break)
  ***